Alex loves writing about WWE and critiquing their major shows.

 Kick-Off Match: Elias vs. Apollo Crews

 Speaking of serviceable, that's a good word to describe this match.
 They didn't really break any new ground, but for a kick-off match, this got the job done.
-Unless you're itching to see either guy perform - or Elias's song, don't feel obligated to hunt this one down.
+Unless you're itching to see either guy perform or hear Elias's song, don't feel obligated to hunt this one down.

-Match rating: 2.25 stars (Out of 5)
+Match rating: 2.25 stars (out of 5)

-Jason Jordan vs. The Miz - Intercontinental Championship Match
+Intercontinental Championship Match: Jason Jordan vs. The Miz

 Match rating: 3.5 stars

 Finn Balor vs. Bray Wyatt